frizensami/singlang/README.md

 ## Uncle I want more Singlang!
 Uncle release vee-one liao.
 Uncle release vee-two soon but he cannot pay his StarHub bill.
 Everyday play 4D then DBS tell him only got $2.27 left.
 Maybe can take money from CPF...
- *tokens* in the language and what Haskell constructs they map to.

 ## How to help you Uncle?
 You go the "issues" there and tell Uncle what to put into Singlang.